 - i) for the upgrading to the status of bridleway of Public Footpaths Nos.
 1 (part) and 8 (part), Chorley, extending for a total distance of approximately 1790 metres from a point approximately 100 metres south-west of Ackhurst Road, following Public Footpaths Nos.
 1 and 8 in a general south-westerly, then south-easterly direction to a point approximately 10 metres south of Ennerdale Road, and shown between points A-R on the attached plan, (GR.
-5682 1764 to 5746 1649); and - ii) with a spur of Public Footpath No. 1, Chorley, from a point on Public Footpath No. 1, Chorley, in a general south-westerly direction for a total distance of approximately 85 metres, to a point at the Parish boundary with Charnock Richard, and shown between points H-S on the attached plan, (GR.
+5682 1764 to 5746 1649); and - ii) for the upgrading to the status of bridleway of a spur of Public Footpath No. 1, Chorley, from a point on Public Footpath No. 1, Chorley, in a general southwesterly direction for a total distance of approximately 85 metres, to a point at the Parish boundary with Charnock Richard, and shown between points H-S on the attached plan, (GR.
 5636 1733 to 5629 1729), on the Definitive Map and Statement of Public Rights of Way.